asayler/sayler-masters-thesis/README.md

 $ make
 ```

-This will rpodcue a `masters.pdf` file (if all goes well).
+This will produce a `masters.pdf` file (if all goes well).

 Published Copy
 ---------------

-See masters-final.pdf.
+See ./masters-final.pdf.

 Slides available at https://www.andysayler.com/output/.